 Second, notice the large hole in the center of the floppy diskette.
-This hole allowed the platter in the floppy to be rotated allowing the information to be read from the read/write access hole.
+This hole facilitated the rotation of the disk platter.

-Third, notice the index hole, this was the computer's way of knowing where the starting point of the sector by having a hole punched in the film disc in the plastic casing.
+Third, notice the index hole, which was the computer's way of knowing where the starting point of the sector is by having a hole punched in the film disc in the plastic casing.

 Finally, the write access hole is where the computer floppy drive would write the information to the diskette.